ashleybaxter/iamashley/idea-to-launch-in-11-years/index.md

 {% include image_full.html imageurl="/images/ideatolaunch/021.jpg" %}

 People's expectations not being met resulted in poor sales.
 With that first version of Jack, it took me _3 weeks_ to make my first sale.
-But with the current version—where I've put in the time, effort and expense to build my own platform—I made my first sale 3 weeks _before_ I even launched.
+But with the current version—where I've put in the time, effort and expense to build my own platform—I made my first sale 3 weeks _before_ I launched.

 But that wasn't even the biggest problem I had.
 The company I'd built my business on top of ended their partnership program, which they were within their rights to do so.
 But as I was building my business on top of that platform… suddenly I had no business and there was nothing I could do about it.